bhisaac/5eFP/5eFP-SRD.md

 >>> **Way of the Open Hand.** Monks of the Way of the Open Hand are the ultimate masters of martial arts combat, whether armed or unarmed.
 They learn techniques to push and trip their opponents, manipulate ki to heal damage to their bodies, and practice advanced meditation that can protect them from harm.
 >>>
 >>>> **Open Hand Technique.** You can manipulate your enemy’s ki when you harness your own.
 Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:
->>>> - It must succeed on a DEX saving throw or be knocked prone.
+>>>> - It must succeed on a DEX check or be knocked prone.
->>>> - It must make a STR saving throw.
+>>>> - It must make a STR check.
 If it fails, you can push it up to 3 squares away from you.
 >>>> - It can’t take reactions until the end of your next turn.
 > #### Deflect Missiles
 >> You can use your reaction to deflect or catch the piece of ammunition or missile when you are hit by a ranged weapon attack.
 When you do so, the damage you take from the attack is reduced by 1 + DEX + your level (minimum 0).